offGustavo/md-agenda.nvim/README.md

 ## Roadmap
 - Use a custom function for folding instead of markers.
 (Help needed, low priority)
 - Update the parent task's progress indicator and type when a subtask is done.
 (Medium priority)
-- If the item type is INFO, show a reminder for today, if the next scheduled date is close to, and current date is after than the scheduled date.
-(Low priority)
 ***

 ## Agenda Item Structure